 It’s your responsibility to make sure your home-workers desk and screen arrangements are DSE compliant.
 This essentially confirms that they comply with all current government guidance and regulations on workplace health and safety, giving both you and your colleagues complete peace of mind.

-A DSE assessment evaluates your employees’ current workstation looking for any risks, then provides guidance on any adjustments or additional resources that’ll be needed to work safely.
+A DSE assessment evaluates your employees’ current workstation looking for any risks, like electrical ones for example, then provides guidance on any adjustments or additional resources that’ll be needed to work safely.
 There are various different types of DSE assessments available, so find one that best suits your organisation.

 While a lot of what you need to provide your workers with may be physical resources, general guidance can make a significant difference too.
-For example, you can point them in the direction of this stretching guide to ease any discomfort in their hands, wrists or arms from sitting at their desk all day.
+For example, you can point them in the direction of this neck stretching guide to relieve tension and ease any discomfort in their neck, from sitting at their desk all day.
 We also have another specifically targeted at alleviating back pain.

 As the UK’s #1 DSE assessment provider, we offer assessments specifically designed for home-workers — available virtually, online or in-person.
 Join 100s of the UK’s happiest companies and arrange a DSE assessment for your employees today.